 Camp Brave Heart

-Children who are grieving can experience a sense of isolation as they struggle with deep and complicated feelings.
-Often, these children do not know anyone one else who has suffered a similar loss.
+Children and teens who are grieving can experience a sense of isolation as they struggle with deep and complicated feelings.
+Often, they do not know anyone one else who has suffered a similar loss.

-Camp Brave Heart is a free bereavement camp for children and teens who are grieving the death of someone they love.
+Camp Brave Heart is a free bereavement camp for children and teens who are grieving the death of someone important in their life.
 It is a fun, high-energy camp combined with grief education, peer bonding, and emotional support led by grief support professionals and trained volunteers.